LiSeCo: Linear Semantic Control for Language Generation: Optimal Controller for Language Generation

-\begin{remark} We note that, in the degenerate case where $\alpha^{\text{min}}=\alpha^{\text{max}}=:p$, the intervention is always as in equation \ref{eqn:corollary} for all values of $\nu (W_t^\top x_t)$.
-This case corresponds to the application of setting an attribute to a specific value.
-Although, in theory, it is possible to do this, in practice it is impossible to guarantee that the scores of the generations will be equal to $p$ do to the uncertainty introduced by the classifier, as well as numerical errors.
-Further robustness analysis to ensure that the score is within a ball around $p$ are left for future work. \end{remark}
+\begin{remark} The degenerate case where $\alpha^{\text{min}}=\alpha^{\text{max}}=:p$ corresponds to setting an attribute to a specific value.
+Although the theory permits this, in practice it is impossible to guarantee that the scores of the generations will be equal to $p$ due to uncertainty introduced by the classifier or numerical errors.
+Further robustness analysis to ensure that score is within a ball around $p$ is left for future work. \end{remark}

+Finally, although control occurs \emph{locally} at each layer, the local control steps compose to modify the distribution over the next token.
+To see this, consider a single token generation.
+Each sequential control action at layer $t$ guarantees that latent state $\tilde x_t \in \mathcal X_t$ is classified as ``allowed", or equivalently, eliminates the set of disallowed trajectories.
+By the time we reach the last layer $T$, the latent trajectory is guaranteed to have been rated as ``allowed" at every preceding intervened layer.
+Then, we hypothesize that as a result of the control in the activations, the LLM's output is guided towards scoring in the allowable range $\mathcal A^*$.
+This hypothesis is empirically verified in the following experimental sections.